 - Travel Itinerary: Flight bookings showing arrival and departure dates

-- Accommodation Proof: Hotel booking or invitation letter from UK host
+- Accommodation Proof: Hotel booking or invitation letter from UK host (see our UK visitor visa sponsor guide)

 - Parental Consent Letter: Signed letter from parent(s) or legal guardian(s) granting permission to travel